weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Once that's finished, reload the socks shop and you'll see the buttons have changed to red!

 So that's useful for manually gated changes, but it's even better to do continuous delivery.
-We can turn that on easily:
+You can turn that on easily by running:

 ```
 k8s-01$ fluxctl automate --service=default/front-end